Here’s What Happens When Royals Marry Commoners

 From the glamorous weddings, stunning crowns, and glitz of being a member of the royal family, it’s easy to see why marrying a royal might entice commoners.
 However, tying the knot with a public figure isn’t always as exciting as it seems from the outside.

 In recent years, many monarchies have become more liberal when it comes to accepting outsiders into their families.
 Still, although we are well into the 21st century, some outdated regulations remain in place, which can certainly test any relationship — especially one playing out in the public eye.

 From antiquated laws to strange rules involving seafood and board games, royals who marry commoners often ask a lot of their spouses.
 We’ve watched Kate Middleton marry Prince William and take on her duchess duties, wearing all of the right clothing and showing up at charities and events.
 And yet, Duchess Kate has had to contend with the paparazzi following her every move during her pregnancies, as well as the release of private photos.

-Now, the entire world received the engagement announcement they anticipated: Prince Harry and his girlfriend, Suits actress Meghan Markle.
+In November 2017, the world received the news it was expecting: Prince Harry and American actress Meghan Markle were engaged, marrying on May 19, 2018.
 Like Duchess Kate, Markle’s life is under a microscope, and she’s dealt with racist backlash due to her mixed race heritage.
 Still, Markle will have to confront even more customs and practices.

 Here are 17 things commoners must learn to live with when they marry into a royal family.